 Each individual student is registered for the program of their choice.
 Counseling of undecided students in the area of program and academic load should be done prior to registration if possible, or shortly thereafter.
 Three-year students are encouraged not to make program changes after the middle of their Junior year, unless the alternate program requirements have already been met.

-Our International Student Advisor, Lindsay Anderson, is available to answer questions regarding academics and to work with any international students requiring additional assistance with their studies.
+Our International Student Advisor, Jason Elford, is available to answer questions regarding academics and to work with any international students requiring additional assistance with their studies.

 Hours: Mon-Fri 8:15-5:00

 Registration changes or withdrawals for non-required courses should be done as soon as possible.
 Withdrawal after the third class period of the course will result in the loss of tuition fees for the course.
 In no case will tuition be refunded for withdrawals after September 30.

 Withdrawals after 3 days of class will be shown on the transcript.
 Withdrawals after 1/2 of the course classes will receive an "F" grade.
 The Registrar must be consulted for all registration changes.
 Following are the transcript designations:

 WP = Withdrawal – Passing